hexian000/neosocksd/API.md

 ## RESTful API

-1. The REST API uses `HTTP/1.1`.
+1. The RESTful API uses `HTTP/1.1`.
 2. The maximum request body size is 4 MiB.
-3. Requests and responses support `deflate` compression when the appropriate headers are present (`Content-Encoding` for requests, `Accept-Encoding` for responses).
+3. Requests and responses support `deflate` compression when the appropriate headers are present (`Content-Encoding` on request bodies, `Accept-Encoding` on response bodies).

 ### /healthy